grandgeorg/jquery-showmore/README.md

 # JQuery-Showmore

-JQuery Plugin to hinde and show parts of content in a container by changing its height.
+JQuery Plugin to hide and show parts of content in a container by changing the container's height.

 The height is animated by CSS transition.

-Windows resize events will handled gracefully.
+Window-resize events will be handled gracefully.

 ## Usage